Authority: Vice Chancellor for Research and Innovation

 3.1 University Empowered Official

-The Vice Chancellor for Research and Innovation will serve as the Empowered Official as defined in the International Traffic in Arms Regulations, 22 CFR 120.25, and shall be empowered to sign export license applications or other requests for approval on behalf of the University.
+The Vice Chancellor for Research and Innovation, or designee, will serve as the Empowered Official as defined in the International Traffic in Arms Regulations, 22 CFR 120.25, and shall be empowered to sign export license applications or other requests for approval on behalf of the University.
 The Empowered Official will have overall responsibility for the University’s compliance with this regulation.

 3.2 Annual Report

-The Compliance Officer for Integrity, Objectivity and Security shall report each year to the Vice Chancellor for Research and Innovation on the state of the institution with respect to Export Control matters.
+The Director for Research Compliance shall report each year to the Vice Chancellor for Research and Innovation on the status of the university for Export Control compliance.